 In addition to the data research center, the USDRN comprises clinical sites at the University of Pennsylvania, Children’s Hospital of Philadelphia, the University of Texas Southwestern Medical Center, the University of Washington at Seattle, and Washington University.
 Investigators at the DCRI and each clinical site will work collaboratively to plan, execute, and analyze USDRN studies.

 Kidney stones are small, hard mineral deposits that form inside the kidneys and can cause kidney damage and excruciating pain.
 Kidney stones affect about 1 out of 11 Americans.
 The prevalence of kidney stones among Americans has nearly doubled in the last 15 years, and is increasing in both adults and children.
 According to the NIDDK, kidney stones cost an estimated $10 billion each year, making them the most expensive non-malignant urologic condition in the United States.
-A recent study estimates that the impact of obesity, diabetes and population rates will increase costs of kidney stones to $1.24 billion a year by 2030.
+A recent study estimates that the impact of obesity, diabetes and population rates will increase costs of kidney stones by $1.24 billion a year by 2030.

 Kidney stones are a recurring condition for many patients.
 Data from the National Health and Nutrition Examination Survey show that 35 percent of participants had experienced two or more distinct episodes of urinary stones.
 Although the causes of kidney stone formation are relatively well understood, there has been little clinical emphasis on preventing recurrent kidney stones.
 Many physicians treat kidney stones as discrete events, rather than a chronic metabolic condition resulting in painful “stone attacks.”